Give Me a Break!

 The Jewish tradition has been practicing this idea of a day of personal renewal for centuries; they call it “Sabbath keeping”.
 The meals are cooked the day before, the work is put out of sight, the house is tidied up and 24 hours of rest begins.
 Sometimes candles are lit to welcome the Sabbath.
 As productivity and accomplishment ceases, an amazing, freeing thing happens: spontaneity and childlike ability to play becomes uncorked.
 When we are not under the compulsion to produce, we are given time to be with others and discover who they are.

 Although many of you hold jobs that require working on Sunday, all is not lost.
 You may not be resting from sundown on Friday to sundown on Saturday as the Jews do, or on Sunday, the traditional day set aside by Christians.
 Set aside a different day.
 Maybe you don’t consider yourself to be a religious person.
 That’s OK.
-The goal here is not to be legalistic… the important thing is to consistently set aside a day from work.
-During your Sabbath time, choose to celebrate your day of rest in ways that are meaningful to you.
+The goal here is to find peace and rest among the busyness called life… the important thing is to consistently set aside a day from work.
+By all means, give the day a name that is meaningful to you if Sabbath doesn’t fit.
+During your time, choose to celebrate your day of rest in ways that are meaningful to you.
 You might sleep, read, walk, enjoy the company of a friend, pray, watch the clouds, or any of a hundred other things.
 The point is to not be enslaved by time.
 Feast literally and figuratively on the goodness in your life.
 Appreciate your blessings, the breath of life and the gift of the day.

 When you have the goals of ceasing, resting, embracing, and feasting, you will discover the rewards of Sabbath keeping.
 You will begin to hear yourself think again.
 You will find your creativity energized.
 You will be living intentionally.
 You will experience rest and peace.